rahulraj22/counter-app/README.md

 #### Some important question & answers
 Q. Named and Default export ? <br>
-Ans: export function without using "default export <functionName>".
+Ans: export function without using "export default <functionName>".
 So, in that case a same exact name(i.e import {funcName} from "./App"; ) of function should be used in order to import it.
 However, in default export function could be exported via any name